Tuesday Tips: Columbia MBA Essay Tips for 2024-2025

 Passion is Essential for Columbia MBA Applicants

 Second, know yourself and why Columbia is a fit.
-Make sure to tailor your answer to your individual goals for learning and career.
+Make sure to tailor your answer to your individual learning and career goals.
 Also, keep in mind Columbia’s academic and professional opportunities.

 Optional Essay